-Notice to the anglophone school board Option or revocation of o the exercise of voting rig ption regarding Jhts

-School board

-This is meant to inform that the elector prefers the director general or the returning officer of the school board mentioned above

-to exercise his vot ing right in the school board;

-to revoke his option on to exercise his voting right in the sc hool board.

-First nam e option or the revocation le (block letters) Last no g-1002.00.000 L L L L L L L L L L L L L L L L L L L

-year month day Email address

-Current domiciliary add ress: Since:

-No. Street / avenue Apartment year mouth day

-Municipality Postal code

-Previous domiciliary add dress (optional):

-No. Street / avenue Apartment

-Municipality Postal code

-Confirmation

-t have a child admitted in an institut ory where I am domiciled. tion of any of the school boards that have

-- Signature of the elector year month day
+ICC to the anglophone school board School board This is meant to inform the director general or the returning officer of the school board mentioned above that the elector prefers: to exercise his voting right in the school board; to revoke his option to exercise his voting right in the school board.
+Elector concerned by the option or the revocation First name Last name at birth Area code Telephone number (block letters) Date of birth: Email address month Current domiciliary address: Since: No. Street / avenue...
+Apartment vear Municipality Postal code Previous domiciliary address (optional): No. Street / avenue...
+Apartment Municipality Postal code Confirmation I confirm that I do not have a child admitted in an institution of any of the school boards that have jurisdiction on the territory where I am domiciled.
+Signature of the elector the exercise of voting rights